stvkoch/graphqlizejs/README.md

 }
 ```

-> To avoid collidions names of graphqlizejs generate types and your models/fields graphqlizejs will generate any internal names with underscore.
-Example: \_Count, \_inputs
+> To avoid collidions names, graphqlizejs generate input names and counter association fields starting with underscore character.
+Example: \_associationsCount, \_inputs.

 ### Simple Count Queries

-Each associate field has your own count field call by _underscore_ + _association name_ + _Count_ word.
+Each associate field defined in your model has your own counter field called by _underscore_ + _association name_ + _Count_ word.

+In the example, below look for \_servicesCount.

 ```
 query GetCategory {